-Financial reform legislation enacted by Congress in 2010, among other things, eliminated the Office of Thrift Supervision, tightened capital standards, created a new Consumer Financial Protection Bureau and resulted in new laws and regulations that are expected to increase our costs of operations.
+Financial reform legislation enacted by Congress in 2010, among other things, eliminated the OTS, tightened capital standards, created the CFPB and resulted in new laws and regulations that are expected to increase our costs of operations.

-Effective July 21, 2010, Congress enacted the Dodd-Frank Act.
+Effective July 21, 2010, Congress enacted the DFA.
 This law significantly changed the bank regulatory structure and affected the lending, deposit, investment, trading and operating activities of financial institutions and their holding companies.
-The Dodd-Frank Act required various federal agencies to adopt a broad range of new implementing rules and regulations, and to prepare numerous studies and reports for Congress.
-The federal agencies are given significant discretion in drafting the implementing rules and regulations, and consequently, many of the details and much of the ultimate impact of the Dodd-Frank Act may not be known for many years.
+The DFA required various federal agencies to adopt a broad range of new implementing rules and regulations, and to prepare numerous studies and reports for Congress.
+The federal agencies are given significant discretion in drafting the implementing rules and regulations, and consequently, many of the details and much of the ultimate impact of the DFA may not be known for many years.

-Certain provisions of the Dodd-Frank Act have already impacted the Company.
-For example, on July 21, 2011, the Office of Thrift Supervision, which was the primary federal regulator for the Company and its subsidiary, the Association, was dissolved, and the Office of the Comptroller of the Currency, which is the primary federal regulator for national banks, became the primary federal regulator for federal thrifts.
-Also on that date, the Board of Governors of the Federal Reserve System ("Federal Reserve Board") assumed supervisory and regulatory responsibilities for all savings and loan holding companies that were formerly regulated by the Office of Thrift Supervision, including the Company.
-Moreover, Third Federal Savings, MHC now requires the approval of the Federal Reserve Board before it may waive the receipt of any dividends from the Company, and there is no assurance that the Federal Reserve Board will approve future dividend waivers or what conditions it may impose on such waivers.
-See the next risk factor "-Recently enacted financial reform legislation may have an adverse effect on our ability to pay dividends, which would adversely affect the value of our common stock."
+Certain provisions of the DFA have already impacted the Company.
+For example, on July 21, 2011, the OTS, which was the primary federal regulator for the Company and the Association, was dissolved, and the OCC, which is the primary federal regulator for national banks, became the primary federal regulator for federal thrifts.
+Also on that date, the Board of Governors of the FRS assumed supervisory and regulatory responsibilities for all savings and loan holding companies that were formerly regulated by the OTS, including the Company.
+Moreover, Third Federal Savings, MHC now requires the approval of the FRS Board before it may waive the receipt of any dividends from the Company, and there is no assurance that the FRS Board will approve future dividend waivers or what conditions it may impose on such waivers.
+See the risk factor "-Recently enacted financial reform legislation may have an adverse effect on our ability to pay dividends, which would adversely affect the value of our common stock."

-Also effective July 21, 2011 is a provision of the Dodd-Frank Act that eliminated the federal prohibitions on paying interest on demand deposits, thus allowing businesses to have interest bearing checking accounts.
+Also effective July 21, 2011 is a provision of the DFA that eliminated the federal prohibitions on paying interest on demand deposits, thus allowing businesses to have interest bearing checking accounts.
 Depending on competitive responses, this significant change to existing law could have an adverse impact on the Company's interest expense.

-The Dodd-Frank Act also broadens the base for Federal Deposit Insurance Corporation insurance assessments.
+The DFA also broadens the base for FDIC insurance assessments.
 Assessments are based on the average consolidated total assets less tangible equity capital of a financial institution.
-The Dodd-Frank Act also permanently increased the maximum amount of deposit insurance for banks, savings institutions and credit unions to \$250,000 per depositor, retroactive to January 1, 2009, and non-interest bearing transaction accounts have unlimited deposit insurance through December 31, 2013.
+The DFA also permanently increased the maximum amount of deposit insurance for banks, savings institutions and credit unions to \$250,000 per depositor, retroactive to January 1, 2008, and non-interest bearing transaction accounts had unlimited deposit insurance through December 31, 2012.

-The Dodd-Frank Act requires publicly traded companies to give stockholders a non-binding vote on executive compensation and so-called "golden parachute" payments.
-The legislation also directs the Federal Reserve Board to promulgate rules prohibiting excessive compensation paid to bank holding company executives, regardless of whether the company is publicly traded or not.
+The DFA requires publicly traded companies to give stockholders a non-binding vote on executive compensation and socalled "golden parachute" payments.
+The legislation also directs the FRS Board to promulgate rules prohibiting excessive compensation paid to bank holding company executives, regardless of whether the company is publicly traded or not.

-The Dodd-Frank Act created a new Consumer Financial Protection Bureau with broad powers to supervise and enforce consumer protection laws.
-The Consumer Financial Protection Bureau has broad rule-making authority for a wide range of consumer protection laws that apply to all banks and savings institutions, including the authority to prohibit "unfair, deceptive or abusive" acts and practices.
-The Consumer Financial Protection Bureau has examination and enforcement authority over all banks and savings institutions with more than \$10 billion in assets.
-The Dodd-Frank Act also weakens the federal preemption rules that have been applicable for national banks and federal savings associations, and gives state attorneys general the ability to enforce federal consumer protection laws.
+The DFA created a new CFPB with broad powers to supervise and enforce consumer protection laws.
+The CFPB has broad rule-making authority for a wide range of consumer protection laws that apply to all banks and savings institutions, including the authority to prohibit "unfair, deceptive or abusive" acts and practices.
+The CFPB has examination and enforcement authority over all banks and savings institutions with more than \$10 billion in assets.
+The DFA also weakens the federal preemption rules that have been applicable for national banks and federal savings associations, and gives state attorneys general the ability to enforce federal consumer protection laws.